 From May to August the Yala monsoon brings rain to the island’s southwestern half.
 The southwest has the highest rainfall – up to 4000mm a year.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Colombo and the low-lying coastal regions have an average temperature of 27°C. The sea stays at around 27°C all year.
 Climatically speaking, the driest (and best) seasons in Sri Lanka are from December to March for the west and south coasts.

-Call us on to start planning your vacation to The Fort Printers or take a look at our itineraries to South Coast
+Call us on to start planning your holiday to The Fort Printers or take a look at our itineraries to Sri Lanka

 Whilst today The Fort Printers is a chic, small hotel located within Galle Fort, the hotel building is steeped in history.
 As well as formerly operating as printers the building has also housed a school and so the 3 rooms in the main part of the building are named after subjects: History, Geography and Art and the suite (our top pick) is called the Headmasters Suite.

 All these rooms have high, beamed ceilings and some have beautiful vistas across the roof tops of Galle.

 Due to the popularity of the hotel The Fort Printers has acquired and developed an adjoining new wing as well as a villa which is located just across the road.
 There are 3 rooms in the new wing and they have a much more contemporary feel with polished concrete floors and more neutral décor.
 The villa is also contemporary and stylish and could certainly be hired exclusively for a family or party group.

 The guests all dine together in the main building, so despite being divided by a street, there is a very communal feel.